 Do you have a thirst for knowledge and the motivation to succeed?
 If a lack of relevant qualifications is holding you back, we can support you on your academic journey.

 We understand that taking steps towards higher education can be daunting – especially if you’ve had a break from learning.
-Our flexible Access to Higher Education Diploma is designed for adult learners who wish to return to the classroom or change their career path but need further academic credit before they can progress to study at degree level.
+Our flexible Access to Higher Education Diploma is designed for learners who wish to return to the classroom or change their career path but need further academic credit before they can progress to study at degree level.

 84% of learners stayed on to complete a degree after completing their Access to Higher Education course